 Excerpt from The Bird Wheel’s “Everything You Ever Wanted to Know about Bicycle Fashion.”

-Nona Varnado Fall 2010 Lifestyle Collection
+Nona Varnado Fall Lifestyle

-Nona Varnado SS11 Spin Collection
+Nona Varnado SS11 Spin

 Though Lululemon is the default apparel brand seen in spin classes nationwide – this is the first spin specific apparel line.
 Mesh tops and jerseys are modestly cut to hide bra straps in edgy color block paneling.
 Matching mini-shorts & capris.
 The interplay of mesh panels in key places make them super cool and breathable, but lack some of the details of major brands, such as key pockets or heat sealed seams.
 It’s spin-specific but any of the pieces work for runners and cross training.
 As much as yoga wear has entered the every day fashion lexicon, spin or cycling wear is poised to be the next generation of active sport fashion with details like sport specific fabrics and pockets over drawstrings and baggy bottoms.
-Lightweight, minimal and pretty enough to wear outside a spin studio, the brand is noticeably free from logos or any screen printing.
+Lightweight, minimal and pretty enough to wear outside a spin studio, the pieces are noticeably free from logos or any screen printing.